cxnturi0n/traffic-analyzer/README.md

 2) JSON files containing the geometries of the considered roads.

-<H3 id="Task">Task</H2>
+### Task

 **Develop a system for the storage and spatiotemporal analysis of traffic conditions, with data visualization on a map.
 The underlying DBMS must necessarily be a hybrid composed of two systems: the first will be Neo4j, while the choice of the second is left to the group members.**

-<H3 id="Deliverable">Deliverable</H2>
+### Deliverable
+1. Documentation <br/><br/>
-- Script for data download and loading
+2. Script for data download and loading <br/><br/>
-- User Interface code (Optional)
+3. User Interface code (Optional)

 <H2 id="Overview">Overview</H2>
 You can either utilize a web interface or the api to conduct basic spatial and temporal analysis of traffic patterns.
 The web page is accessible through your preferred browser and retrieves necessary data via an API, which will be discussed in more detail later.
-This API is empowered by Express, a backend web application framework designed for creating RESTful APIs using Node.js.
-Express leverages PostGIS for road geometries and Neo4j for road observations.
+Road geometries are persisted over Postgis and road observations on Neo4j.
 The system filters outcomes based on user-defined criteria.

 Several valuable insights can be derived from this system, like for example: